 Scientists Lunny, Langford, and Simmons (2016) found:

-- There is clear evidence of seals being shot in ways that do not follow the Scottish Seal Management Code of Practice Guidelines
+· There is clear evidence of seals being shot in ways that do not follow the Scottish Seal Management Code of Practice

-In light of this recent evidence Network for Animals respectfully ask for an outright ban on the killing of seals in Scotland.
-We believe this will protect the declining harbor seal and prevent further pain and suffering in our waters.
+We additionally take a step forward here in requesting an outright ban on the killing of seals in Scotland.
+We believe this will protect the already declining harbor seal and prevent further pain and suffering in our waters.